drjack0/iot2020-2021/sekkyone_mesh/README.md

 In order to set up the FIT/IoT-Lab enviroment, it is enough to follow the [Jupyter notebook](./iot-lab/sekkyone-mesh.ipynb) provided in the iot-lab folder, which explains every step to perform in order to reproduce the experiment, flash the firmwares and run the MQTT/SN broker.

+## Backend and Dashboard implementations

+The "post message" api endpoint now can handle multiple device and route messages to target devices.

+Dashboard is updated in order to display aggregated values of every device, and average, minimum and maximum calculated on all devices